Skip to main content

 Written by Trusted Care Team

-Coinsurance: The percentage of the charges you’re required to pay for a medical service after the deductible has been met.
-For example, the insurance carrier may pay 80% of the covered claim, and you’ll pay the remaining 20%.
+The percentage of costs you’re responsible for after you've met your deductible.
+For example, your insurance might cover 80% of a claim, and you would pay the remaining 20%.

-Copayment / Copay: The flat fee you pay for a medical service, i.e. $20 for a doctor's visit or $20 for a prescription.
-Copays do not apply to the deductible.
+A flat fee you pay for specific services — for example, $20 for a doctor's visit or $20 for a prescription.
+Copays typically do not count toward your deductible.

-Out-of-Pocket Maximum (OOP): The maximum amount you would have to pay in a plan year for eligible expenses.
-After you hit the Out-of-Pocket maximum, your insurance will then pay 100% of the allowable charges for covered services in network for the remainder of the plan year.
+The maximum amount you’ll pay for covered services in a plan year.
+Once you reach your out-of-pocket maximum, your insurance will pay 100% of eligible in-network costs for the rest of the year.

 Did this answer your question?